Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Abstract

 \section{Abstract}

-Observation of planar Hall effect (PHE) in topological materials has been a subject of great interest in the recent years, owing to its intriguing origin because of the observation of chiral anomaly and anisotropic orbital magnetoresistance (MR).
-Here, we report the planar Hall effect, magnetoresistance and thermal transport properties (Seebeck and Nernst coefficients) on the Ag intercalated PdTe$_2$.
-We observed positive longitudinal magnetoresistance, linear field dependence of the amplitude of PHE ($\Delta\rho$), and the absence of electric and chiral charge coupling.
-Our observations alongwith prolate pattern in the parametric plot ($\rho_{xy}$ vs. $\rho_{xx}$) suggest the absence of chiral anomaly.
-These results in congruence with the results on PdTe$_2$ and Cu$_{0.05}$PdTe$_2$ point towards the importance of Fermi surface anisotropies in understanding the origin of PHE.
-Further, we have shown the Seebeck ($\it{S}$) and Nernst ($\nu$) coefficients for PdTe$_2$ and Cu and Ag intercalated compounds.
-We observed two phonon drag peaks (at $\sim{9}$ K, and $\sim{50}$ K) for these compounds.
-The estimated value of Fermi energy for Ag$_{0.05}$PdTe$_2$ is $\sim$ 3 times that of PdTe$_2$.
+The Planar Hall effect (PHE) in topological materials has been a subject of great interest in recent years.
+Generally, it is understood to originate from the chiral-anomaly (CA) induced charge pumping between doubly degenerate Weyl nodes.
+However, the occurrence of PHE in the materials with positive and anisotropic orbital magnetoresistance has raised questions about CA being the sole origin of this effect.
+Here, we report the PHE, magnetoresistance, and thermal transport properties (Seebeck and Nernst coefficients) on the Ag intercalated PdTe$_2$.
+We observe positive longitudinal magnetoresistance, the linear field dependence of the amplitude of PHE, and a prolate pattern in the parametric plots.
+The planar Hall resistivity and anisotropic magnetoresitance fits well with theoretical study of CA being the origin of PHE.
+So, our observations are consistent with Weyl physics dominating the PHE in PdTe$_2$, Cu$_{0.05}$PdTe$_2$, and Ag$_{0.05}$PdTe$_2$.
+We further support our data with a theoretical model that reproduces the qualitative experimental features.
+In addition, we have calculated the Seebeck ($\it{S}$) and Nernst ($\nu$) coefficients for PdTe$_2$ and Cu and Ag intercalated compounds.
+The estimated values of Fermi energy for the Cu and Ag intercalated compounds are respectively two times and three times larger than that of PdTe$_2$.